WordPress/gutenberg/packages/interactivity/docs/1-getting-started.md

 #### Node.js

 Block development requires [Node](https://nodejs.org/en), so you'll need to have Node installed and running on your machine.
-Any version should work, but please check the minimum version requirements if you run into any issues with any of the Node.js tools used in WordPress development.
+Any version modern should work, but please check the minimum version requirements if you run into any issues with any of the Node.js tools used in WordPress development.

 #### Code requirements

 ##### Add `interactivity` support to `block.json`

-To indicate that our block [supports](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/) the Inteactivity API features, we do so by adding `"interactivity": true` to the `support` attribute of our block's `block.json`
+To indicate that our block [supports](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/) the Inteactivity API features, we do so by adding `"interactivity": true` to the `supports` attribute of our block's `block.json`

 ```
 "supports": {